helmwave/docs/docs/cli.md

 ### `up`

-Helmwave will install repositories and helm-releases from a plan.
+Helmwave will install repositories and helm releases from a plan.

 !!! info "Flags"